 |2013-…||Vice-head of the Mnemosyne project|

-Reviewer for Neural Networks, Frontiers in Human Neuroscience, Frontiers in Computationial Neuroscience, Frontiers in Neurobotics, PLOS One, Biological Cybernetics, ESANN, CNS, IJCNN, IJCAI, Epirob, EuroScipy, Scipy, High Performance Graphics, IEEE Transactions on Visualization and Computer Graphics, IEEE Transactions on Image Processing, Journal of Computer Graphics Techniques, Pack Publishing.
+Reviewer for Neural Networks, Frontiers in Human Neuroscience, Frontiers in Computationial Neuroscience, Frontiers in Neurobotics, PLOS One, Biological Cybernetics, ESANN, CNS, IJCNN, IJCAI, Epirob, EuroScipy, Scipy, High Performance Graphics, Computers, Environment and Urban Systems, IEEE Transactions on Image Processing, Journal of Computer Graphics Techniques, Pack Publishing.

 Reviewer for the Phd Thesis of Francesco Giovannini (2017, Université Lorraine), Timothee Dubuc (2017, University of Reading, UK), Ganna Pugach (2017, Université de Cergy Pontoise), Thomas Hecht (2017, Ensta Paristech, France), Guillaume Viejo (2016, Université Pierre et Marie Curie, France), Erwan Renaudo (2016, Université Pierre et Marie Curie, France), Mathieu Bedez (2015, Université de Mulhouse, France), Olivier Rodriguez (2015, Université de Cergy-Pontoise, France), Jean Bellot (2015, Université Pierre et Marie Curie, France), Adrien Jauffret (2014, Université de Cergy-Pontoise, France)